CovenantEyes/libget-hs/README.md

 {"name": "openssl", "version": "1.0"}
 ```

-you must have a directory somewhere like this `packages\openssl\1.0`.
+you must have a directory somewhere like this `/packages/openssl/1.0`.

-Install from this folder with `libget -p packages`.
+Install from this folder with `libget -p "/packages"`.

 Building